fiinix/fiinix.github.io/_posts/2015/september/2015-09-17-a-finn-in-the-forest-part-i.md

 layout: post
 title: "A Finn in the Forest, Part I"
 date: 2015-09-22 T 18:30 UTC
-tags : [Camping, "Web in the Woods", Conference, Pictures]
+tags : ["Web in the Woods", Conferences, Pictures]
-category: personal
+category: Industry
 excerpt: "In which I manage to get ready to live out in the woods for a weekend in what is probably the longest entry to date.
 Reviewing oh so many different products I also reach a new low when I review a spoon."
 color: "#2E8B57"
 color2: "#F79337"